 Marketing major appliances

-These big box retail environments try to cram as many major appliances they can into their stores.
-They want to reap the benefits of the high margins the major appliances provide.
+These big box retail environments cram as many major appliances they can into their stores.
+They want to reap the benefits of the high margins major appliances provide.
 In addition, the major appliance market is actually growing.
 Sales in 2015 actually grew 3.7%, making major appliances in the US $27.8 billion business.
 (That trend has continued every year with some experts speculating that it will be a $115 billion business in the US and Canada.)

 Sometimes the reason to buy is to replace a worn-out or broken appliance.
 In many of those cases, consumers generally want the same brand to match their other household major appliances.